Aurelien Ducroz 2

 Chamonix-born Aurélien Ducroz, 35, manages to achieve records in both of these intensely competitive and demanding disciplines.
 Not content with his success on skis, the 2009 and 2011 World Freeride Champion has become an expert solo yachtsman with string of great results in world-class races to his credit.
 “I compete as a skier in the winter, travelling to seven competition sites around the world.
 Then, in summer, I swap my skis for my boat,” Aurélien told us.

 At the end of the sailing season, he skis on-piste, often here in the Grand Massif, for a few days before switching to off-piste training for the freeride world circuit.
 It sounds like a difficult transition between the two sports – but Aurélien believes that, in many ways, mountains and sea are similar.
 “To survive in either environment you must be able to focus totally, appreciate the dangers and, most importantly, to understand nature” he says.
 “You must do your homework and have the right mind set.
 I'm now on course for Brazil, competing in La Transat Jacques Vabre, a double handed race between Le Havre and Salvador de Bahia.
-Afterwards I will come back to France to train for the ski season, so you may see me skiing in Samoëns or Morillon”.
+Afterwards I will come back to France to train for the ski season, so you may see me skiing in Samoëns”.

 Aurélien’s deep understanding of, and respect for, the natural world – its geography, changing weather patterns and seasons - stems from his upbringing here in the French Alps.
 “It is a pretty cool place to be born” he says.
 “I was skiing before I was walking – my mum was a ski instructor so I suppose it was in my DNA.
 At nine years old, I competed in slaloms, then at 14, I switched to ski jumping.
 I was 1.40m tall and weighed 30k, a young, skinny version of Eddie the Eagle!”
 Aged just 15 ½, he qualified for the French national ski team.
 “In 2000, freeriding started to become a competitive sport.
 I was a passionate off-piste skier and loved this idea.
 So, I trained for amateur competitions and went onto the world circuit in 2007.
 In 2009, I won my first title”.